Toston-App/lake/backend/CHATBOT_README.md

 - "What's the balance in my checking account?"
 - "How much money do I have in total?"

+### Transaction Management

+#### Quick Expense Entry
+- "Add $25 for lunch at McDonald's"
+- "Record $150 gas expense"
+- "Add $50 for groceries"
+- "Record $30 for coffee"
+- "Add $200 for dinner at restaurant"

+#### Income Recording
+- "Add $2000 salary deposit"
+- "Record $500 freelance payment"
+- "Add $1000 bonus"
+- "Record $200 refund"
+- "Add $1500 commission payment"

+#### Transfer Tracking
+- "Transfer $500 from checking to savings"
+- "Move $100 to crypto wallet"
+- "Transfer $200 from savings to checking"
+- "Move $50 to emergency fund"
+- "Transfer $1000 from checking to investment account"

 ## Supported Time Periods

 - `this month` - Current month from the 1st to today